cpatinof/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-I now report a histogram of the total number of steps taken each day.
+We now report a histogram of the total number of steps taken each day.
 Since each row represents the number of steps taken during each 5-minute interval in a given day, in order to get the total number of steps in a day it is necessary to make an additional transformation to the data.
-I load the `dplyr` package in order to do so.
-Then, I need to load the `ggplot2` package in order to use that system as the plotting one.
+We load the `dplyr` package in order to do so.
+Then, we need to load the `ggplot2` package in order to use that system as the plotting one.

 ```r